-The future Saint John the Wonderworker of Shanghai and San Francisco, when he was still known to the world as Archbishop John (Maximovitch), served from 1953 – 1962 as Archbishop of Brussels and Western Europe.
-In that role, Archbishop John had spiritual oversight of the parishes in Great Britain and Ireland.
+The future Saint John the Wonderworker of Shanghai and San Francisco, when he was still known to the world as Archbishop John (Maximovich), served from 1953 – 1962 as Archbishop of Brussels and Western Europe, the Ruling Bishop of our Diocese and responsible for all its parishes both in continental Europe and in Great Britain and Ireland.

 Michael Maximovich, later to be glorified before the whole world as St John the Wonderworker, was born in Adamovka in the Kharkov Governorate, to an aristocratic family of Serbian origin.
 From 1907 to 1914 Michael attended cadet school in Poltava and then he studied law at Kharkov University, graduating in 1918.
 Following the revolution in Russia, he was evacuated with his family to Yugoslavia, where he studied at Belgrade University, graduating in 1925.
 In 1926 Metropolitan Anthony (Khrapovitsky) of blessed memory, the first First Hierarch of the Church Abroad, tonsured him as a monk, giving him the name ‘John’ after his ancestor, Saint John of Tobolsk.
 Monk John was soon ordained as a Priest.
 Fr John thereafter taught at various schools and, from 1929, at the seminary in Bitol.
 In 1934, Metropolitan Anthony consecrated him as Bishop of Shanghai.